-Gallup reports that 45% of Americans self-identify as independents.
-We are becoming organized in Arizona and around the country - not by building a 3rd party - but by creating community that supports the people’s interest, over narrow partisan interests.
-We support reforms the empower voters and believe that no American should have to join a political party in order to have the right to participate in every election.Learn More
+Gallup reported in July, 2019 that 46% of Americans self-identify as independents.
+We have been organizing in Arizona and around the country - not by building a 3rd party - but by creating communities of voters that supports the people’s interest, over narrow partisan interests.
+We support reforms the empower voters and believe that no American should have to join a political party in order to have the right to vote in every election.Learn More

 Independent voters in Arizona have sent letters to each presidential candidate outlining the looming voting rights injustice in which one third of the state’s voters will be denied the right to vote in the primary election because they are independents.
 The letter notes that independents are permitted to vote in...